Judicial Decision Reasons The Requirement of an Explanation of the What and Why | Civil Litigations Paralegal Services

 Understanding the Requirement of Reasons Within Judicial Decisions Including Small Claims Court Cases

-A judge of any court, even the Small Claims court, is required to provide an explanation that explains what decision is made and why the decision is made.
+A judge of the Small Claims Court, like other courts, must provide details that explain the reasoning for the decisions made by the judge.
 The mandate is known as the duty to provide reasons and is necessary to ensure that the parties to a dispute understand the reasoning for a decision as well as to ensure a review, if necessary, upon Appeal.

 The Law